2024 Highlights

 -

-(3) Diverse vendors are defined as businesses that are majority-owned by people from equity seeking groups.
-MPCT.UN collected this information in coordination with in coordination with D.UN – and therefore tracked spending includes tracked spending by both MPCT.UN and D.UN.
-Spending is tracked only for focus groups.
+(5) Diverse vendors are defined as businesses that are majority-owned or majority-managed by people from equity-deserving groups.
+MPCT.UN collected this information in coordination with DRM and D.UN – and therefore includes tracked spending by MPCT.UN, DRM and D.UN.

 ESG Scorecard